The Olympic resorts

 Winter without skis

 With its unique location next to the Olympic town of Lillehammer, Hafjell can offer a wide range of winter activities besides skiing as well.
-It would be impossible to mention everything, so here we just highlight a few.
 Norway's only winter-open family park, Hunderfossen Winter Park, is just a few minutes' drive from Hafjell.
-Here you can spend the night in Scandinavia's southernmost ice hotel and visit a spectacular ice cathedral.
+Here you can spend the night in Scandinavia's southernmost ice hotel and visit the ice cathedral.
 Sledging and driving snowmobiles and ATVs are just a few of the other winter activities offered at the family park.

 Where to stay